Trivadis/plsql-and-sql-coding-guidelines/docs/7-tool-support/1-db-codecop-sqldev.md

 ## Examples

-Open an Oracle PL/SQL or SQL script in a SQL Developer editor and press Ctrl-Shift-C to check your code against the Trivadis PL/SQL & SQL guidelines.
+Open a PL/SQL or SQL script in a SQL Developer editor and press Ctrl-Shift-C to check your code against the Trivadis PL/SQL & SQL guidelines.

 ![Check](../images/tvdcc-sqldev-check.png)